9 Harvard researchers named AAAS Fellows

 Thier, a professor emeritus of medicine and health care policy at HMS and physician at Massachusetts General Hospital, was chosen for contributions to the field of internal medicine and kidney disease, as well as his leadership and expertise in national health policy, medical education, and biomedical research.

 Wirth, the Richard Pearson Strong Professor of Infectious Disease at the Harvard T.H.
-Chan School of Public Health, was honored for her work in molecular microbiology, particularly using molecular genetics and genomics to study the human malaria parasite, Plasmodium fal
+Chan School of Public Health, was honored for her work in molecular microbiology, particularly using molecular genetics and genomics to study the human malaria parasite, Plasmodium falciparum.